vl-elitov/site-octobercms/README.md

+# Small demonstrate site powered by OctoberCMS

+It's includes:
+1. SimpleTheme with a few pages;
+2. Plugin "Links" with one component "Links" (display resources links).

-# Installation wizard for October
+## Installation wizard for October

 The wizard installation is a recommended way to install October.
 It is simpler than the command-line installation and doesn't require any special skills.